quii/learn-go-with-tests/select.md

 `httptest.NewServer` takes a `http.HandlerFunc` which we are sending in via an _anonymous function_.

-`http.HandlerFunc` is a type that looks like this `type HandlerFunc func(ResponseWriter, *Request)`
+`http.HandlerFunc` is a type that looks like this: `type HandlerFunc func(ResponseWriter, *Request)`

-All it's really saying is it needs a function takes a `ResponseWriter` and a `Request`, which is not too surprising for a HTTP server
+All it's really saying is it needs a function that takes a `ResponseWriter` and a `Request`, which is not too surprising for a HTTP server

 It turns out there's really no extra magic here, **this is also how you would write a _real_ HTTP server in Go**.
 The only difference is we are wrapping it in a `httptest.NewServer` which makes it easier to use with testing, as it finds an open port to listen on and then you can close it when you're done with your test.

 Inside our two servers we make the slow one have a short `time.Sleep` when we get a request to make it slower than the other one.
-Both servers then write an `OK` response back to the caller.
+Both servers then write an `OK` response with `w.WriteHeader(http.StatusOK)` back to the caller.

 If you re-run the test it will definitely pass now and should be faster.
-Try playing with sleeps to deliberately break the test.
+Play with these sleeps to deliberately break the test.

 ## Refactor